 You won't be given a licence if you’ve committed any animal health or welfare offences, or if you’ve been banned from:

 - running a riding establishment

 - keeping animals, including in a boarding kennel or cattery

-Before you get a licence your premises will be inspected by a vet and an environmental health officer and you'll need to pay their fee.
+Before you get a licence your premises will be inspected by an officer.

 Before we can give you a licence you'll need to show us that the dogs are:

 - provided with adequate food, drink and bedding

 - protected from infectious disease

 We can refuse to give you a licence if we don't feel the conditions for the animals are right.
 We may ask for additional conditions if we think the welfare of the animals or the safety of the public require them.